ViachKakovskyi/kakovskyi.github.io/_posts/2018/07-july/2018-07-31-what-does-a-tech-lead-do.md

 ---
-title: What Does a Tech Lead Do?
+title: What Does a Software Tech Lead Do?
 layout: post
 date: 2018-08-03
 location: Austin, Texas